In a country where 'ice' is part of the name, it's good to be prepared

 Winter storms can bring high winds, poor visibility and slippery surfaces.
 If the weather is deemed unfit for driving and your travel plans are disrupted, rest assured that Nordic Visitor can sort out your accommodation and adjust your itinerary as needed.

 If you’re in doubt about the climate or weather on your trip, don’t hesitate to ask the advice of a local or contact your travel consultant.

 You should always use the hand-marked map provided by Nordic Visitor as your main navigational tool when driving.

-Many Icelandic place names are difficult to spell, are similar to other names or are identical to names in a different part of the country.
-So the GPS device might give you directions to a place you never intended to visit.
+Many Icelandic place names are difficult to spell, are similar or identical to names in a different part of the country.
+So your phone maps might give you directions to a place you never intended to visit.
 GPS also tends to provide routes with the shortest journey, not taking into account any winter road closures.

-Always cross-check any GPS directions with your paper map provided by Nordic Visitor, and don’t forget to check weather conditions.
+Always cross-check any GPS or Maps directions with your paper map provided by Nordic Visitor, and don’t forget to check weather conditions.

 Looking for information about Icelandic driving laws, common road hazards, petrol stations, parking and more?
 Check our handy driving guide.